 In the last twenty years, through the artistic interventions, the world of art and business has extended its interactions beyond the simple philanthropic activities of sponsorship, promotion, and public relations, to explore forms of involvement oriented toward learning.

 Artistic or creative interventions can last a few hours, days, months and sometimes, in the most exemplary cases, even years.
-They can involve all forms of art and creativity ranging from theatre, to visual art and music aiming at mediating the dominant economic logic, typical of the business world, with an artistic-practical logic, marked by the desire to produce the passion for art and to contribute to a greater good, nourishing creativity and people's innovation.
+They can involve all forms of art and creativity ranging from theatre, to visual art and music aiming at mediating the dominant economic logic, typical of the business world, with an artistic-practical logic.
+All this is driven by the desire to produce the passion for art and to contribute to a greater good, nourishing creativity and people's innovation.

 Fabrizio Panozzo and Silvia Cacciatore from University Cà Foscari Venice have carried out a detailed analysis of key case studies since 2014 at the MacLAB (Laboratory for the management of arts and cultures) of the Ca' Foscari University of Venice, one of the most important Italian research centers in the domain of organization and management of arts, cultural productions, and creative industries.
 According to the outcomes collected in the research paper “A model of cooperation between art & business”, the main benefits of the creative interventions from both artists' and companies’ perspectives may be summarised as follows.